ndarville/ndarville.github.io/_posts/2013-12-26-sandy-anniversay-survey.markdown

 <h4 id="current-recovery">Current Recovery</h4>
 <div class="box quote">
-    &ldquo;Few of those who were hit hardest by Sandy feel they have returned to their pre-storm living conditions; Only <mark class="data-recovered">10%</mark><sup>A</sup> of those surveyed say they have fully recovered---including just <mark class="data-fully-recovered">18%</mark><sup>B</sup> who are back in their homes and 3% who remain displaced from their pre-Sandy home.
+    &ldquo;Few of those who were hit hardest by Sandy feel they have returned to their pre-storm living conditions; Only <mark class="data-recovered">10%</mark><sup>A</sup> of those surveyed say they have fully recovered&mdash;including just <mark class="data-fully-recovered">18%</mark><sup>B</sup> who are back in their homes and 3% who remain displaced from their pre-Sandy home.
 [Note: some of those who are still "displaced" have decided to permanently relocate.]

     <p>By contrast, a statewide poll conducted by Monmouth University in September found that the vast majority of all New Jersey residents, <mark>76%</mark>, said their families have fully recovered from the storm.&rdquo;</p>
 </div>